In this practical and interactive virtual class, you’ll explore the current “cognitive neuroscience” that explains how

 A printed copy of the participant workbook (provided as a pdf) – so that you can write and draw on it, and flag pages with sticky notes etc

-- A basic familiarity with the software platforms that will be used to deliver the class: Zoom, Miro, Slack.
+A basic familiarity with the software platforms that will be used to deliver the class: Zoom, Mural, Slack.

-If these apps are new to you, please consider viewing one of the free introductory tutorials on YouTube: Miro – Slack – Zoom.
+If these apps are new to you, please consider viewing one of the free introductory tutorials on YouTube: Mural – Slack – Zoom.

 Online Workshop – How does it work

 We will meet online in a virtual classroom and use presentation through screen share.
 The modules are designed to help you learn in a brain-friendly way.
 Every module includes interactive and collaborative activities, applying and building on the concepts in the warm-up and follow-up homework tasks.
 Discussions and questions are encouraged all the time.

 The workshop will happen online and in live streaming: the trainer and all other participants will be in a video conference.
 You’ll be interacting and working together in real-time thanks to a variety of tools you’ll have at your disposal.